-But research by the Society for Human Resource Management (SHRM) shows that participation in some type of optimization has risen in recent years and yielded positive results for employee recruitment, retention, development and productivity.
+The Society for Human Resource Management (SHRM) reports that participation in some type of optimization has risen in recent years and yielded positive results for employee recruitment, retention, development and productivity.

-Without FWAs an enterprise could put itself at risk of understaffed shifts which, according to the latest U.K. Health and Safety Enterprise report on staffing levels, can lead to:
+Without FWAs an enterprise could put itself at risk of understaffed shifts which, according to a UK Health and Safety Enterprise report on staffing levels, can lead to:

 - Safety-critical tasks going uncompleted, or completed later than they should have been